Galarzaa90/NabBot/docs/install.md

     compromising your account if they break discord's Terms of Service

 ## Running your bot
-To run your but, you need to execute `launcher.py`.
+To run your bot, you need to execute `launcher.py`.
 The first time you run NabBot, you will be asked for your connection credentials to PostgreSQL.
-Here's where you will provide the information created early.
+Here's where you will provide the information created earlier.

 After that, you will be asked for your token.
 Here's where you will use the token given on the App page.